Free shipping on all orders

 Stacey’s first Stenhouse book, Day By Day: Refining Writing Workshop Through 180 Days of Reflective Practice, coauthored with Ruth Ayres, provides teachers with daily encouragement, practical strategies, and advice to run an effective writing workshop that meets the needs of elementary writers.
 Her latest book, Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts, includes more than 180 lessons to teach various craft moves found in children’s picture books that will help K-5 students become better writers.

 In her free time, Stacey cooks, swims, and practices Pilates.
 A beach-lover, she dreams of living and writing by the sea when she “grows up.”
-For the foreseeable future, she lives in Central Pennsylvania with her husband and daughter.
+For the foreseeable future, she lives in Central Pennsylvania with her husband and children.